 - Hierarchy and emphasis: Color contrast can be used to create a visual hierarchy in a design, where more important elements stand out more prominently.
 This can help users understand the structure and meaning of a design more easily.

 - Aesthetics: Color contrast is also important for creating visually appealing designs.
-By choosing colors that complement each other and provide sufficient contrast, designers can create designs that are not only functional, but also attractive and engaging.
-Colour contrast is very helpful for those with disabilities.
+By choosing colors that complement each other and provide sufficient contrast, designers can create designs that are not only functional but also attractive and engaging.
+Color contrast is very helpful for those with disabilities.
 Those disabilities are

 - Color blindness: Color blindness is a condition where a person has difficulty distinguishing between certain colors, particularly red and green.
 By using high-contrast color combinations, designers can ensure that people with color blindness can still differentiate between different elements in a design